biblys/cloud/README.md

 ## Changelog

+### DEV
+* Add an admin page to create a new customer
+* Add an admin page that lists all customers

 ### 1.4.0 (2017-10-25)
 * Add an admin page to create a new invoice
 * Add an admin page that lists all invoices